divamgupta/diffusionbee-stable-diffusion-ui/README.md

 * Optimized for M1/M2 Chips

 ## Requirements
-* MacOS 12.3 or later
+* MacOS 12.3 or later (but could work on earlier versions as well)
 * 16 GB RAM recommended

 ## Usage